PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Experiments

 \subsection{Ablation Study}

-We perform 4 studies to further understand our approach.
+We perform five studies to further understand our approach in different settings.

 \fakeparagraph{The Impact of Environment Randomization.} We notice the performance of an RL agent is related to the random seed.
-So we propose to run TrojanSeeker on a parallelism of randomized environments.
-Figure \ref{fig:seed} shows its impact where $x$-axis is the number $K$ of random seeds and $y$-axis is the backdoor detection accuracy.
+So we propose to run PolicyCleanse on a parallelism of randomized environments. \cref{fig:sub-first} shows its impact where $x$-axis is the number $K$ of random seeds and $y$-axis is the backdoor detection accuracy.
 The accuracy is obtained over 50 different models.
 For each model, we run 1000 experiments with $K$ randomly chosen seeds.
 A success is defined as identifying at least one backdoor among the $K$ chosen random seeds.
-We observe that, with at least 3 seeds, TrojanSeeker can successfully detect all the backdoors.
+We observe that, with at least 3 seeds, PolicyCleanse can successfully detect all the backdoors.
 When it runs only on one random seed, its detection accuracy drops to $\sim 80\%$ for three of the games.

 \fakeparagraph{The Number of Pseudo Triggers used in Mitigation.} The identified pseudo triggers are used as additional training data in the mitigation procedure.
-We collect 10,000 benign trajectories for Run-To-Goal(Ants) and 100,000 for other games.
-We train a randomly selected Trojan agent with 20 epochs using our mitigation approach and evaluate its winning rate against the trigger agent.
-The results are averaged over 10 runs and shown in \cref{fig:exp_4}.
-We find that our mitigation technique can significantly improve the wining rate of the Trojan agent.
-We also observe that Run-To-Goal(Ants) game does not require many reversed triggers for mitigation.
+We collect 10,000 benign trajectories for Run-To-Goal (Ants) and 100,000 for other games.
+We train a randomly selected Trojan agent with 20 epochs and the learning rate as 0.01 using our mitigation approach.
+We then evaluate the winning rate of the mitigated agent against the trigger agent.
+The results are averaged over 10 runs and shown in \cref{fig:sub-second}.
+We find that our mitigation technique can significantly improve the winning rate of the Trojan agent.
+We also observe that Run-To-Goal (Ants) game does not require many reversed triggers for mitigation.
 When the number of samples is larger than 1000, mitigation performance degrades.
-For other games, 1500 samples are sufficient to achieve the optimal performance.
+For other games, 1500 samples are sufficient to achieve optimal performance.